Yeshivat HaHesder Yerucham: History

 In the early 1970s, a group of Religious Zionists settled in Yeruham with the goal of improving the south of Israel, and helping to increase the quality of life for the residents of Yerucham.
 Over time, the group grew in number and expanded its activities by taking on educational responsibilities as well.
 After establishing "Midreshet B'Yahad", a Seminar Center of Judaism, Society and Zionism Studies, the group realized the need for a yeshiva as the next step in strengthening the existing projects by bringing youth to Yeruham.

 The leader of this group, Shmuel Friedman Ben-Shalom, approached Rabbi Eliyhau Blumenzweig, who at the time taught at Yeshivat Har Etzion, with a proposition to be the Rosh Yeshiva, which he accepted.
 The yeshiva subsequently opened its doors in 1993.

 Today, the yeshiva is considered to be one of the most serious hesder yeshivas in the country.

-During the Gaza war, nine of the yeshiva's graduates and current students were killed in the battles in the Gaza Strip.
+During the Gaza war, ten of the yeshiva's graduates and current students were killed in the battles.